wp-plugins/wp-imageflow2/readme.txt

 **BONUS FEATURES AVAILABLE WITH DONATION**

 * Circular continuous carousel (NEW!)
+* Configure the number of images in the carousel (NEW!)
 * Lightbox arrow options
 * Featured post support
 * Shortcode generator